“We cannot teach people anything; we can only help them discover it within themselves”

 How the formation of a coach looks like?

 This profession has a multidisciplinary nature.
 Coaches come from different professions and different academic studies and personal interests.
 That is why you can find a diverse offer: Sports, family, personal, professional, health, etc. Coaching.
 Many independent schools offer coaching workshops and diplomas.
 Every day, there are more universities having Coaching in their Bachelor’s and Master’s Degrees offer.
 In my case, after taking training in Coaching, I decided to expand my studies through a master’s degree at the University of Barcelona.
 There, we receive theoretical training based on philosophical, epistemological, theoretical and methodological foundations.
 Exploring Coaching through existentialist and phenomenological philosophy, constructivism (social), humanism and positive psychology.
 Then, we move to practice, conducting 1-1 and group coaching sessions.

 Does a coach have to be certified?

 Although Coaching is not a government-regulated discipline (such as psychology, or medicine) it is regulated by leading global organizations in the field such as the ICF.
-Being certified by an association like the one mentioned is a necessity today because it offers credibility to the practice.
+Being certified by an association like the one mentioned is recommended because it offers credibility to the practice.
 The certification ensures that as a professional you meet key capabilities that every coach needs.
 Besides, requires the coach to receive constant training in his/her area.
 To apply for certification, a coach needs education and experience doing sessions.
 And, here is where I’m at the moment.
-I am Coach Apprentice, making the first 100 sessions necessary to become certified as a coach by the ICF while obtaining my UB master’s degree.
+I am Coach as I completed the master degree on Coaching and Self Leadership by the University of Barcelona which is supported by the ICF.